dbuscaldi/zeneize/README.md

 - Ligurian part from Wikisource: https://lij.wikisource.org/wiki/Z%C3%AAna_e_cont%C3%B3rni

 Note: De André part has been temporarily removed to check copyright compliance of the corpus

+This work is licensed under CC BY-SA 4.0